COVID-19 – This event has been postponed until June 16 – 18, 2021.

-The University of Kent in the UK is organizing and presenting Indigenous Mobilities – Travellers through the Heart(s) of Empire to be held Wednesday, June 17th to Friday 19th 2020 at Reid Hall, Paris, France.
+The University of Kent in the UK is organizing and presenting Indigenous Mobilities – Travellers through the Heart(s) of Empire to be held June 16 – 18 2021 at Reid Hall, Paris, France.
 Ace will participate on the panel discussion Anishnaabeg uhgahmahkeeng – Ojibwa overseas with artist Robert Houle, writer Deborah Chansonneuve and editor of the Paris/Ojibwa catalogue and Paris/Ojibwa exhibition organizer Paul Gardner.
 The panelists will revisit Houle’s seminal installation work Paris/Ojibwa and Ace’s four site-specific Reparative Act dance performances undertaken in 2010 in Paris, France, honouring Maungwudaus and his Anishinaabe dance troupe who travelled to Europe in 1843.
 This panel discussion is a milestone, since it marks the 10-year anniversary of the Paris/Ojibwa exhibition and dance performances.

 As Professor David Stirrup, School of English, American Literature and Indigenous Studies at the University of Kent and principle investigator for the Indigenous Mobilities conference states,